Anchorsify/Anchorsify.github.io/_pages/Abilities.md

 - Limit: Lower of Awareness /5, Espionage /5, or Stealth /5; max 5 ranks

 #### -=[ Defensive Formation ]=-
 You take up a position protecting someone from harm.
 Very useful on escort missions when you have to keep some blubbering civilian safe!
-You declare this as an action the same way you would blocking, while designating one or more (up to 1+XP/1000) targets within AGI/20 yards of you.
+You declare this as variable speed action the same way you would Blocking, while designating one or more (up to 1+XP/1000) targets within AGI/20 yards of you.
 If one of those people is attacked during your Defensive Formation, you may immediately attempt to Take The Hit, without increasing your next action as would be normal for using an Interrupt, with a +10 bonus (replacing the normal +5).
 Against area-of-effect attacks, if you do this you take the full damage, and they take only half (which they can reduce by their own defenses).
 The protected target can still defend themself, but if they move out of your protective radius the Defensive Formation is automatically aborted.

 You may simultaneously declare any two of: Block, Guard, Total Defense, Defensive Formation, and similar actions not listed in this chapter (such as the Uchiha's Observe).

 - Base Cost: 25

 #### -=[ Guard ]=-
 You ready yourself for an impending attack.
-Guard is an action declared similar to blocking.
+Guard is a variable speed action declared similar to blocking.
 While Guarding, you have a +5 bonus to accuracy when parrying enemy attacks (including with jutsu, such as Halting Blow).
 Your Parry action itself becomes a Speed 0 Interrupt.

 You may simultaneously declare any two of: Block, Guard, Total Defense, Defensive Formation, and similar actions not listed in this chapter (such as the Uchiha's Observe).